reberp/aws-soa-code/Notes/README.md

 * CloudTrail
 	* Track API activities made by console, CLI, CF, etc.
 	* Can track federated users
+	* Management events - controlplane events - default.
+For events on resources in account
+	* Data events - off by default - events performed on a resource

 * CloudWatch
   * Can have two config files - different file names